Damans227/Containerlive/README.md

  ## How to use Containerlive

- <blockquote><i><b>Important Note:</b> In order to run this app, you will have to configure your Docker Host o accept incoming traffic on the TCP layer on a certain port.
+ <blockquote><i><b>Important Note:</b> In order to run this app, you will have to configure your Docker Host to accept incoming TCP traffic on a certain port.
 Typically, the port that is used for this purpose is 2375 or 2376.</i> </blockquote>

- 1. Click inside the text box on far left at the top of the page, where it says <i>'Enter ticker symbol'</i>.
- 2. Enter a valid ticker symbol, such as 'GOOG' and hit Search.
- 3. You will see the current price of the stock under 'Stock Details' section.
- 4. On the far right of stock details section, click on 'Quick History' in green color to view the historical data of the stock.
- 5. Similarly, you can look up Weekly and Monthly details of a given stock as well.
-In order to dos so, simply click on the button called "Advanced Search" on the top right corner.
+ 1. Open command line on your system, and allow incoming traffic on a TCP port configured in the Docker Host to connect with the Docker-API.
+Our app connects with Dockers built in API using this port.
+On a MAC system, you would run following command to do so:

+`socat -d -d TCP-L:2375,fork UNIX:/var/run/docker.sock`

+ 2. Launch the application in your favorite browser using the URL: `http://localhost:8090/containerlive/`
+ 3. Under Configuration, Enter the details for 'Docker Host', 'Docker Port', and 'Enable TLS'.
+Once, configured successfully, app will display all the saved images and Containers from your Docker Host.
+ 4. Now, you can pull a new Image from Docker Hub using 'Pull an image section' of the app.
+If you leave 'Image Tag' empty, the app by default pulls the latest image.
+ 5. Now, that you have your image pulled, you can either Create a new container, Start an existing container or Stop and existing Container by simply passing in the container Id as the input in the bottom section of the app.

  ## User Stories